 Here’s the impact of a 25% increase – Almost Double.

-However, To Grow Your Small Business – It’s Not About What You Know
+Your Business – It’s Not About What You Know

-Incidentally, when I work with clients, there is a golden rule – A rule that I insist they follow.
+Incidentally, when I work with clients to help them grow their business, there is a golden rule – A rule that I insist they follow.
 Measure the numbers.
-“You can’t manage what you don’t measure” & “The Numbers Tell the Story.”
+So, if you don’t measure your numbers – do that first.
+Because you can not manage what you don’t measure.